Do I need a surge protector for RV?

 Purchasing a surge protector for your RV is one of the finest expenditures you can make right now.

-If you own an RV, you most likely have a lot of electrical appliances around your rig such as an RV air conditioner, coffee makers, or RV TV but either way, it is very important to protect them with an RV Surge Protector.
+If you own an RV, you most likely have a lot of electrical appliances around your rig, such as an RV air conditioner, coffee makers, or RV TV but either way, it is very important to protect them with an RV Surge Protector.

-Power supplies fluctuate which can affect these appliances negatively.
+Power supplies fluctuate, which can affect these appliances negatively.
 In an unfortunate circumstance, your power supply may blow out your appliances.
 This would end up in you spending a great amount of money just to get the appliance/s fixed.

-A standard surge protector can protect your appliances from a sudden upsurge while an advanced surge protector can adjust the power to protect the RV and can protect you from miswiring.
+A standard surge protector can protect your appliances from a sudden upsurge, while an advanced surge protector can adjust the power to protect the RV and can protect you from miswiring.

 You must be careful in choosing an RV Surge Protector since the well-being of your appliances will depend on your choice.
-When choosing the right surge protector, you must first consider a lot of factors such as should it be portable?
+When choosing the right surge protector, you must first consider a lot of factors, such as whether it should be portable?
 Or hard-wired?
 Do I need 30 Amp or 50 Amp?